-Five tasks Benefits for TSOs and market participants Status o , Identify risks of operational security in areas close to national borders.
-Identify the most efficient remedial actions in these areas and make recommendations to the concerned TSOs without being constrained by national borders. evolve once the methodology for Regional outage coordination Single register for all planned outages of grid assets (overhead lines, generators etc).
-Enhanced governance of
+Benefits for TSOs and market participants

+Regional operational security coordination Identify operational security violations in the operational planning phase.
+Identify the most efficient remedial actions and recommend them to the concerned TSOs.
+All RSCs are providing the service.
+It will evolve once the methodology for coordinating the security analysis is approved by NRAs (expected March 2019).
+Regional outage coordination Detect outage planning incompatibilities and the solutions to solve the incompatibilities.
+Regional experimentation ongoing, development of common tools in 2018.
 Coordinated capacity calculation for CACM Calculate available electricity transfer capacity across borders (using flow-based or net transfer capacity methodologies).
 Maximise the capacity offered to the market.
 All RSCs are already providing the capacity calculation service, which will evolve after the approval of the capacity calculation methodologies developed regionally according to CACM (see in Chapter 1 under CACM/CCR tasks).
-Regional adequacy assessment Provide market participants with consumption, production and grid status forecasts up to several weeks ahead.
+Regional adequacy assessment Provide TSOs with short (day-ahead) to medium (up to week-ahead) adequacy forecast, in order to be able to foresee possible critical grid situations and deal with these accordingly.
 Regional experimentation ongoing, development of common tools in 2018.
-Building of common grid model Provide a regional dynamic view of all major grid assets (generation, consumption and transmission), updated every hour.
+Building of common grid model Provide the common grid model for all timeframes and applications, to all TSOs which are served by an RSC.
 (Described under 'Common Grid Model')